-Students wishing third party release or redirection of their grades must submit a request in writing prior to the generation of grade reports.
+Students wishing third party release or redirection of their grades must submit an online request form prior to the generation of grade reports.

 Any questions about grades should be directed to the instructor.
 Questions about credits earned and/or the grade report should be directed to the Office of Student Services.